Rainbow Pride Cookies 🏳️🌈

 What food coloring should I use?

-For the most vibrant color, we recommend using a good-quality brand.
-Our top picks are Wilton and Americolor.
+For the most vibrant color, I recommend using a good-quality brand.
+My top picks are Wilton and Americolor.

 How long do these cookies last?